kubernetes-sigs/aws-iam-authenticator/README.md

 This backend models each IAM mapping as an `IAMIdentityMapping` [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+This approach enables you to maintain mappings in a Kubernetes-native way using kubectl or the API.
+Plus, syntax errors (like misaligned YAML) can be more easily caught and won't affect all mappings.

 To setup an `IAMIdentityMapping` CRD you'll first need to `apply` the CRD
 manifest: